 Then Christ says, "Because they will get their fill!"

 This is a BIG laugh line, a tagline on top of the tagline.

 It brings together both the idea of being hungry and the idea of getting justice, BUT getting "your fill of justice" is clearly a double edged sword.
 Those who think they want justice may want to rethink what they are asking for.

 This is also a great example of how a verb at the end of the sentence works so well in humor.
 The last part "get their fill" is not a series of words in Greek, but a single verb.

-No one can read Christ statement about seeing a speck in our brother's eyes while missing the beam in our own without being struck by how exaggerated it is.
-Even, then you have to imagine it being performed in front of a crowd, with Christ having one arm over one eye, acting at the "beam" while offering to remove a speck from a friend's eye.
+No one can read Christ statement about seeing a speck in our brother's eye while missing the beam in our own without being struck by how exaggerated it is.
+Even then you have to imagine it being performed in front of a crowd with Christ having one arm acting as the "beam" over one eye, while offering to remove a speck from a friend's eye.
 This is very broad humor, slapstick.
 Christ wasn't afraid of embarrassing himself by seeming childish.